+ Expand All

 Epilepsy surgery is appropriate for certain patients with medically refractory seizures.
 To be considered, a patient should have the following characteristics:

 Epilepsy surgery is a highly individualized procedure.
-The details of the seizure type and seizure focus must be defined as precisely as possible before surgery. most patients will undergo numerous tests and procedures as part of the presurgical workup.
-The following steps and tests are standard procedure at UC San Diego Health System and at most comprehensive epilepsy centers in the U.S.:
+The details of the seizure type and seizure focus must be defined as precisely as possible before surgery.
+Patients will undergo extensive testing as part of the presurgical workup.
+The following steps and tests are standard procedures at UC San Diego Health.

 The test is named for the physician who developed it, Dr. Juhn Wada.
 The purpose is to test each side of the brain for language and memory.
 The neurologist will identify the side of the brain responsible for language and confirm that the side opposite the seizure focus (side that will no be operated on) can support memory.